 The Company commits to protect personal data obtained, stored, and treated within the framework of its activities, also through training activities for people in charge of treatment of data, on the methods to use, consult, store, and destroy such data.

-Cleca checks every six months the correct implementation of the system for periodical change of password, in conformity with the current provisions of the privacy law (Legislative decree No 196/2003).
+Cleca checks every six months the correct implementation of the system for periodical change of password, in conformity with the current legislation on privacy and data protection.

 The principles mentioned in this BI Code are topics of training within the company.